 From 6 April 2010, the Government changed the age of eligibility for concessionary travel.
-This will rise gradually from 60 to 65 over the next 10 years, in line with the changes to the state pension age for women.
+This will rise gradually from 60 to 65 by 2020, in line with the changes to the state pension age for women.

 This change will affect anyone applying for any type of concessionary travel whose 60th birthday falls on or after this date.
 Anyone who already has either a bus pass, railcard, local transport tokens or is already 60, will not be affected.